MicrosoftDocs/fabric-docs/docs/data-engineering/navigate-lakehouse-explorer.md

 ## Next steps

-To get started with Lakehouse, see How to: Create a Lakehouse.
+To get started with Lakehouse, see [Creating a Lakehouse](create-lakehouse.md).